The Absurd Nike Scandal That Has Sneakerheads Losing Their Minds

 Sneakerheads did not much notice this incredible self-own at first, but others did.
 On Monday, Nike announced that Ann Hebert, a 25-year veteran employee, would be “stepping down” from the senior leadership role she held for less than a year.
 Might that have to do with the fact that West Coast Streetwear’s corporate credit card is in Ann’s name?
 Or maybe it was Joe Hebert’s Discord group, in which he charged $250 a month for information on “what sneakers would be discounted, when and where the sale would begin, and how many the retailer would have”?
 It’s unclear to what extent Ann Hebert was directly involved in her son’s lucrative endeavors, but it appears to have been enough to end her Nike career.

 For its part, Nike has probably grown tired of the drama it has endured in this relatively young year.
-It was already, for example, dealing with allegations from mid-February that popular Orlando-based sneaker boutique Trophy Room was “backdooring”—or secretly selling sneakers above retail price before the official release date—large quantities of very limited edition Air Jordan 1s.
+It was already, for example, dealing with allegations from mid-February that the popular Orlando, Florida–based sneaker boutique Trophy Room was “backdooring”—or secretly selling sneakers above retail price before the official release date—large quantities of very limited-edition Air Jordan 1s.
 The shoes could only be purchased at that particular boutique.